xnau/pardibee/readme.txt

 * Allowed File Types - this is a comma-separated list of allowed file extensions.
 You can also define this on a per-field basis.
 * Allow File Delete - if this is checked, the file will be removed from the server when a user deletes it.

-Each file upload field can have it's allowed files determined in the "values" field on the Manage Database Fields page.
+Each file upload field can have its allowed files determined in the "values" field on the Manage Database Fields page.
 For instance, if you want them to upload only a pdf file, put "pdf" in the values field for that field.
 The maximum size is determined globally in the settings only.

 = When someone signs up, are they now users on my WordPress site? =